Single customer view

 Understanding Single Customer View

-A single customer view is a centralised, unified profile that consolidates data from all channels through which customers engage with your brand.
+A single customer view is a centralised, unified profile that consolidates data from all channels through which customers engagement with your brand.

 It brings everything together from multiple sources to create one accurate and reliable profile.